onlyquake/xonotic-wiki/Lighting.markdown

 The most important commands to remember are r\_editlights, r\_editlights\_edit (color, realtimemode and radius arguments), and of course, r\_editlights\_save.
 You will not see your light and its effects in real time if you do not execute r\_editlights\_realtimemode 1 while having selected the light.

-It is important to note that rtlights can put a serious drain on computers due to the way they work, and they should be used sparingly (don’t make an rtlight on every radiosity light, generally).
-However, they can easily be disabled from the client-side if a user’s machine cannot handle them.
+It is important to note that rtlights can put a serious drain on computers due to the way they work, and they should be used sparingly (don't make an rtlight on every radiosity light, generally).
+However, they can easily be disabled from the client-side if a user's machine cannot handle them.

 Radiosity lights
 ----------------